samhuk/ts-pg-orm/README.md

 ## Examples

-Example APIs can be found at ./src/examples.
+Examples can be found within ./src/examples, showing more advanced usages of `ts-entity-framework`.

-Run `npm run start-example-api` to build and run the api, and send a request to http://localhost:3000/userProfile/1 to try it out.
+Run `npm run start-example-api` to build and run the example api.
+Try sending a HTTP GET request to http://localhost:3000/userProfile/1 to see `ts-entity-framework` in action.

 ## Development